Charitable remainder unitrust: Tax Planning

 CRUTs are used for a variety of reasons.
 Often, CRUTs can be used to save income, gift, and/or estate tax.
 Because the CRUT is a tax-exempt entity a CRUT can be used to sell highly appreciated assets at greatly reduced tax consequences.

 For example, assume an individual purchases publicly traded stock for $50,000.00.
 Assume that, over time, the stock appreciates in value to $1 million.
 If this individual taxpayer were to sell the stock, the taxpayer would have a $950,000.00 capital gain for income tax purposes, and would be subject to a substantial capital gains tax (this example will assume a combined federal and state capital gains tax rate of 20%, or $190,000.00 of capital gains tax).

 One tax planning idea would be for this individual to contribute the stock to a CRUT prior to the sale of the stock.
 The CRUT would then sell the stock.
 Assuming no other activity in the CRUT account, the $190,000.00 capital gains tax on the $950,000.00 gain would be paid over the lifetime of the taxpayer (without the CRUT, the taxpayer would have to pay the $190,000.00 all at once).
 The taxpayer would receive an annuity from the CRUT based on the full $1 million of sales proceeds, rather than an annuity (or income stream) based on the $810,000.00 after-tax proceeds.

 One possible concern for the taxpayer in the above situation is the risk of death shortly after setting up the CRUT.
-In such instance, the CRUT proceeds would pay to charity before the taxpayer has received much benefit from the annuity.
-In addition, at the taxpayer’s death, charity receives the assets that might have otherwise passed to children or other heirs.
+In such instances, the CRUT proceeds would pay to charity before the taxpayer has received much benefit from the annuity.
+In addition, at the taxpayer's death, the charity receives the assets that might have otherwise passed to children or other heirs.
 Because of this, tax planners often suggest that their clients purchase life insurance, to be held separately from the CRUT.
-Using life insurance mitigates the risk of an early death.
+Using life insurance mitigates the risk of early death.

-For example, assume the same taxpayer above were to set up a CRUT and were to die quickly.
-In such instance, the balance of the CRUT would pay to charity.
-If this taxpayer purchased a $1 million life insurance policy, in the event of the taxpayer’s premature death, the taxpayer’s family would receive the $1 million life insurance proceeds and charity would receive the balance of the CRUT.
+For example, assume the same taxpayer above was to set up a CRUT and were to die quickly.
+In such instances, the balance of the CRUT would pay to charity.
+If this taxpayer purchased a $1 million life insurance policy, in the event of the taxpayer's premature death, the taxpayer's family would receive the $1 million life insurance proceeds and charity would receive the balance of the CRUT.

 With proper planning, the life insurance proceeds received by the family would be free from all income tax and estate tax.

 A CRUT is a potentially attractive alternative to the purchase of an annuity.
 Quarterly or annual payments to the beneficiary behave like an annuity, but they have the additional advantage of the deduction from income at the time of the creation of the CRUT.
 The extent of this advantage depends on the current income of the person who creates the CRUT; if income is high, the tax advantage can be substantial.